Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Analysis of the Greedy Algorithm

 Before we leverage the bounds on the pool size to obtain bounds on the loss, we provide a useful lemma that lets us express the loss as an integral over the probability of perishing.
-This lemma holds for arbitrary matching algorithms and will be applied again for the patient algorithm.
-Its proof follows by an application of Mecke's equation.
+This lemma holds for arbitrary matching algorithms and we will apply it again for the analysis of the patient algorithm.
+It follows from an application of Mecke's equation \citep[see, e.g.,][Theorem~4.1]{LaPe17a}.

-\begin{restatable}{lemma}{auxloss} Let a matching algorithm $\alg$ be given and assume that departure time is distributed according to an arbitrary probability $\dep$.
+\begin{restatable}{lemma}{auxloss} Let $\alg$ be a matching algorithm and assume that the \dtimename $\sou$ is distributed according to an arbitrary distribution $\dep$.
 Then,